tvogel/caldav-trigger/README.md

 * Tentative occupations such as reservations in advance should be marked using the `no_heat_tag` command.
-* Multi-day occupation have to be entered as recurring events with the actually occupied times, i.e. use five events *Mo-Fr, 10-16h each* instead of a single continuous event *Mo 10h - Fr 16h*.
+* Multi-day occupation has to be entered as recurring events with the actually occupied times, i.e. use five events *Mo-Fr, 10-16h each* instead of a single continuous event *Mo 10h - Fr 16h*.
 In the latter case, the script would turn on heating also during the evenings and nights!